Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Related Work

-Schema linking is essential for aligning natural language queries with database components, playing a pivotal role in the overall text-to-SQL process.
-Recent approaches utilize large language models (LLMs) to enhance schema linkage through methods such as semantic retrieval, historical query integration, and bidirectional linking~\citep{pourreza2024dtssql, cao2024rsl,zhang2024structure}.
-Techniques like DAIL-SQL and E-SQL refine linkage by leveraging LLMs' contextual understanding and query enrichment capabilities~\citep{gao2023dailsql, caferouglu2024sql}.
-Retrieval-based strategies focus on retrieve information from database to improve SQL generation~\citep{pourreza2024dtssql}.
-Chess~\citep{talaei2024chess} and CodeS~\citep{li2024codes} utilize semantic retrieval to improve schema linking by accessing relevant database information.
-Despite these advancements, many state-of-the-art text-to-SQL models emphasize fine-tuning strategy.
-DTS-SQL~\citep{pourreza2024dtssql} fine-tunes a local LLM to select relevant tables from user queries, while Solid-SQL~\citep{liu-etal-2025-solid} introduces a data augmentation method for enhancing schema linking.
-DELLM~\citep{hong2024knowledge} finetuned a specialized data expert LLM to provide additional knowledge for schema linking and SQL generation.
-Approaches like TA-SQL~\citep{qu2024before} use in-context learning to guide LLMs, generating dummy SQL for linked element abstraction.
-Similarly, RSL-SQL~\citep{cao2024rsl} employs a bidirectional approach for schema simplification.
-Meanwhile, E-SQL~\citep{qu2024before} and \citep{maamari2024death} note that schema linking challenges persist, leading some models to use the entire schema directly as input for SQL generation.
+Within the text-to-SQL task, schema linking is an essential module for aligning natural language queries with database contents, playing a pivotal role in SQL generation~\cite{hong2024next}.
+Recent works employ LLMs to enhance schema linkage via semantic retrieval, historical query integration, and bidirectional linking~\cite{pourreza2024dtssql, cao2024rsl, zhang2024structure}.
+Methods like DAIL-SQL~\cite{gao2023dailsql} and E-SQL~\cite{caferouglu2024sql} exploit LLMs' contextual understanding for linkage refinement~\cite{gao2023dailsql, caferouglu2024sql}, while retrieval-based strategies leverage database information to improve SQL generation~\cite{pourreza2024dtssql}.
+CodeS~\cite{li2024codes} utilizes semantic retrieval for better schema linking.
+CHESS~\cite{talaei2024chess} introduces schema selector agents that prompt LLMs to select relevant tables and columns.
+Yet, many state-of-the-art text-to-SQL models focus on fine-tuning strategies.
+DTS-SQL~\cite{pourreza2024dtssql} fine-tunes a local LLM for table selection, and Solid-SQL~\cite{liu-etal-2025-solid} uses data augmentation to boost schema linking.
+Other approaches, such as TA-SQL~\cite{qu2024before}, employ in-context learning or, like RSL-SQL~\cite{cao2024rsl}, bidirectional simplification.
+Despite these efforts, E-SQL~\cite{qu2024before} and Distillery-SQL~\cite{maamari2024death} point out that schema linking challenges persist, prompting some models to input the entire schema directly for SQL generation.

 Different with the previous research, our KaSLA utilize a knapsack optimization framework to avoid the relevant elements missing and the inclusion of redundant elements, optimizing schema linking to enhance SQL generation accuracy effectively.